ortus-docs/commandbox-docs/package-management/installing-packages/README.md

 4. If ForgeBox is offline, the best match package will be looked for in your artifacts.
 5. The package is unzipped and its `box.json` is read
 6. Installation directory is finalized
-7. Contents of package are copied based on the `ignoreList` and `--production` flag
+7. Contents of package are copied based on the `ignore` and `--production` flag
 8. The package is saved as a dependency in the root box.json
 9. The package's dependencies are installed